The stress-free, all-in-one digital marketing service in Australia. Rated 4.9 stars across 500+ online reviews.

-Now you’re logged into your personal Facebook account, head to facebook.com/pages/creation and select whether you’re a business or community figure.
-Next, enter your page name (ensure it’s the same as your business name), select your category and enter all your contact details.
+Now you’re logged into your personal Facebook account, head to facebook.com/pages/creation , or from the top right hand menu select pages, then create new page.
+Next, enter your page name (ensure it’s the same as your business name), select your category (you can select up to three) and add brief description of your business — think of this as your elevator pitch.
 The data boxes for your address and phone number will appear once you select your category.

 Once you’ve added your logo, you’ll be prompted to add a cover photo.
 Again, your cover photo should be clear and in high resolution.
 Not sure what to use?
 Try a photo of your shopfront, your favourite shop display, your latest ad or a stunning photo of your work.
 Facebook now lets you upload videos as a cover photo, which is great if you have a walk-through of your store or an online video ad you’re proud of.

 Your page is now officially live — congratulations!
 If you leave your browser your page will be saved under the pages tab on the left hand side of your Facebook newsfeed.